cefet-rj-dal/gstsm/README.md

 ### 3: R code

-In This step all the algorithms were diveded, adpated and put on R folder.
+In This step all the algorithms were divided, adaptaded and put on R folder.
 After this was done it was possible to start using the package.

 ### 4: Documentation